koalaman/shellcheck/shellcheck.1.md

     used to tell shellcheck where to look for a file whose name is determined at runtime, or to skip a source by telling it to use `/dev/null`.

+# ENVIRONMENT VARIABLES
+The environment variable `SHELLCHECK_OPTS` can be set with default flags:

+    export SHELLCHECK_OPTS='--shell=bash --exclude=SC2016'

+Its value will be split on spaces and prepended to the command line on each invocation.

 # AUTHOR
 ShellCheck is written and maintained by Vidar Holen.